Impacts of Climate Change on Mortality: An extrapolation of temperature effects based on time series data in France: Assessing the impact of future temperatures on French mortality projections

 \subsection{Impacts on life-years lost due to temperature}

 Finally, we examine the effect of temperatures on the loss of life expectancy at birth.
 Figure~\ref{fig_ev_gap} shows the loss of life expectancy at birth, as defined in Equation~\eqref{eq:loss_le}, for women and men between 2020 and 2100 due to temperatures in Metropolitan France.
 We specifically distinguish the overall temperature effects, which account for both hot and cold temperature-related mortality, and the sole effects of extreme hot temperatures.
 The different trajectories presented correspond to RCP2.6, RCP4.5 and RCP8.5 scenarios.
-These assessments are conducted under the assumption that populations and healthcare systems do not adapt to temperature changes throughout the century.
-Indeed, the challenging issue of adaptation and the evolution of the MMT is beyond the scope of this paper as recent literature suggest that populations can adapt to their local environment \citep{wu_temperature_2024}.
+These assessments are conducted under the assumption that populations and healthcare systems do not adapt to temperature changes throughout the century and evolve similarly at national level.
+Hence, the potential evolution of adaptation to both heat and cold, and the differences between regions are not analyzed in this study.
+This is a strong hypothesis but difficult to address in a prospective approach as it may evolve according to numerous factors (physiological, technological, immunological, etc.).
+It is noteworthy that recent literature suggest that populations can adapt to their local environment \citep{wu_temperature_2024}.

 For the overall temperature effects, we first note that the loss of life expectancy for men is greater (in absolute value) than that for women.
 This difference is explained by men's higher sensitivity to cold temperatures compared to women (Figure~\ref{fig_dlnm_rr_curve}), especially in the age groups between 65 and 84 years.
 In the three RCP scenarios presented, rising temperatures would limit the contribution of cold to mortality.
 This would conduct to a general reduction of temperature-related life expectancy loss.
-We also observe in the RCP8.5 scenario a gradual reduction of the gap between women and men from 2050 onward due to increasing temperatures.
+We also observe in the RCP8.5 scenario a small reduction of the gap between women and men from 2050 onward due to increasing temperatures.

 At the same time, attention must be paid to the evolution of life expectancy loss related to extreme hot temperatures.
 These excesses lead to reductions in life expectancy loss that generally do not exceed 0.1 years, except in a few exceptional years, under the RCP2.6 scenario.
 This loss does not show any particular trend throughout the century.
 The RCP4.5 scenario shows a slight but steady trend of reduction (in absolute value) in life expectancy loss for both women and men with the gradual increase in temperatures.
 The $95\%$ uncertainty associated with our life expectancy loss predictions becomes wider from 2050 onwards in this scenario.
 On the other hand, the RCP8.5 scenario comprises an even greater worsening of life expectancy loss due to extreme heat from the second half of the century, potentially reaching nearly 0.2 years by 2100.
 The uncertainty associated with these predictions increases significantly over time due to the longer duration, severity, and intensity of heatwave episodes (Figure~\ref{fig_proj_temp_rcp}).